Beginner's Set for Vintage Brio Labyrinth Puzzle Game

 Drill 15 mm dia. holes into the beaver boards according to the awl marks.
 If your auger drill bit is really sharp, this shouldn't be a problem.
 Mine was rather cheapo and produced a burr of about 0.5 mm height – not good.
 I had to sand that down which is difficult to be done nicely on the smooth surface of the beaver board.

-In the second beaver board I drilled 8 mm dia. pilot holes, through which I then inserted the ancient 15 mm dia. hole punch from my toolbox.
-By using that punch the holes became much cleaner and free of any burrs right from the start.
+In the second beaver board I drilled 8 mm dia. pilot holes, through which I then inserted the venerable 15 mm dia. hole punch from my toolbox.
+By using that punch the holes became clean and free from any burrs right from the start.

 Marking the Platforms